How Rare Is It?

 1 in every 10,000 to 20,000 live births

-More research is needed to discover the true incidence rate of laryngeal clefts.
+More research is needed to determine the true incidence of laryngeal clefts.